Schema

 })

-Note that you can provide a map schema to the Entity constructor, although only its attributes will be kept (not its props):
+Note that you can provide a map schema to the Entity constructor, although only its attributes are kept (not its props):

 import { map } from 'dynamodb-toolbox/schema/map'